Charging an electric vehicle (EV) usually takes longer and needs a little planning, but soon enough, it becomes second nature.

 Unless you're charging overnight at home, it's recommended to only fast charge to 80% because charging rates slow down dramatically past the 80% mark, plus the long-term health of the battery pack is improved when kept below 100%.

-You can learn more about the little ins and outs of EVs in our electric car mythbuster.
+You can learn more about the little ins and outs of EVs in our electric vehicle mythbuster.

 Three-pin plug – a three-pin charger is useful if you arrive somewhere and there’s no dedicated charger, such as a friend’s house or holiday home.
 Manufacturers don't recommend it for daily usage.